xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 Background Information
 ----------------------

 SerialEM has built-in task function to do eucentricity using stage-tilt method.
 It is robust, but slower than beam-tilt method.
-Beam-tilt method is opposite to autofoccus funtion.
+Beam-tilt method is opposite to autofoccus function.
 When specimen is at eucentric height and objective lens at eucentric focus, the tilted beams produce precise overlapped image pair.
 This is how autofocus works.
 This principle can also be used to adjust specimen height, because if we preset obective at eucentric focus, cross-correlaton between two tilted beam images also provides information how much specimen is away from eucentricity.
 Specifically, beam-tilt method used here does a few things:

 - it sets scope objective lens to eucentric focus value
 - it measures the defocus value for current specimen height using tilted-beam image pair,